USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 * `random_mask model`: [CelebA-HQ_random](https://drive.google.com/drive/folders/1jLGVwWREwfGaKEzsr8f4IUqCCFANkFvG) | [Places2_random](https://drive.google.com/drive/folders/1h6tU-2P1j2DFAD42VntFS7XsKNRBI7__) | [ImageNet_random](https://drive.google.com/drive/folders/1ZNh9vjZGevCjUg-mF08pT6L3KZLo8MTL)

 The **center_mask models** are trained with images of 256x256 resolution with center 128x128 holes.
 The **random_mask models** are trained with random regular and irregular holes.

+## Inference Time
+* One advantage that GAN-based and VAE-based methods have is their fast inference speed.
+We measure that [FE](https://github.com/KumapowerLIU/Rethinking-Inpainting-MEDFE) runs at 0.2 seconds per image on a single NVIDIA 1080 Ti GPU for images of resolution 256×256.
+In contrast, our model runs at 45 seconds per image.
+Naively sampling our autoregressive network is a major source of wasted time.
+Fortunately, this time can be reduced by an order of magnitude using an [incremental sampling technique](https://github.com/PrajitR/fast-pixel-cnn) which caches and reuses intermediate states of the network.
+Consider using this technique for faster inference.